solspace/ee-freeform/documentation/crm-api-salesforce.md

 # Salesforce CRM API Integration

 This documentation page assumes you have read over the [CRM Integration Overview page](crm-integrations.md).
 If you have not yet read it, please do so now.
 We also assume that you have a [Salesforce](https://www.salesforce.com) account already.
-The *Freeform Salesforce Lead* API integration requires that you have *Freeform Pro*.
-If you currently have Freeform Lite, you can [purchase an upgrade to Freeform Pro here](https://solspace.com/expressionengine/freeform/pro).
+This integration requires that you have *Freeform Pro*.
+If you currently have Freeform Lite, you can purchase an upgrade to Freeform Pro by visiting your account area.

-Salesforce integration includes support for the following:
+Includes support for the following:

 * Field mapping to standard and custom *Lead* object fields:
 	* Text fields: